-This policy serves to clarify how each student is assigned to his/her MRI scanner (e.g., HSC Siemens Aera 1.5T, POC Siemens Aera 1.5T, POC GE Architect 3T, Ruby Siemens Sola 1.5T, Ruby Siemens Vida 3T, UTC Siemens Aera 1.5T, or RNI Siemens Prisma 3T) and how switching scanners to get a repetition or to be graded for a competency is to be followed.
+This policy serves to clarify how each student is assigned to his/her MRI scanner (e.g., HSC Siemens Aera 1.5T, POC Siemens Aera 1.5T, POC GE Architect 3T, Ruby Siemens Sola 1.5T, Ruby Siemens Vida 3T, UTC Siemens Aera 1.5T, RNI Siemens Prisma 3T, Children's Siemens Sola 1.5T, or Fairmont GE 450W 1.5T) and how switching scanners to get a repetition or to be graded for a competency is to be followed.
 The clinical structure is set up to be fair and to give each student approximately the same experience.